likon-francis/codex/README.md

 The Document Analyzer accepts PDF, Word or text files.
-A small React portal in `frontend/` lets you select the backend URL, upload a document with an optional prompt and analysis type, then view the returned analysis.
-The `analysis_type` may be `cv` or `tender` to apply built-in system prompts (available via the new `/analysis-presets` endpoint).
+A small React portal in `frontend/` lets you select the backend URL, upload a document with an optional prompt and choose the analysis type from a dropdown list, then view the returned analysis.
+The `analysis_type` may be `cv` or `tender` to apply built-in system prompts (available via the new
+`/analysis-presets` endpoint).
 Uploaded files are written to an `uploads/` directory on the backend and results are stored in the same SQLite database that holds customer and visitor records, including a timestamp for when each upload